 If you have been hitting the gym for a decent period of time, the chances are, you know how important testosterone is.
-This androgenic male sex hormone is essential for your muscle growth and general well-being.
+This androgenic male sex hormone is essential for muscle growth and general well-being.

 The higher the level of this hormone in your body, the better your body synthesizes protein.